How much does timber flooring cost in NZ? Complete 2026 price guide

 |---|---|---|

-| Engineered European oak | $99–$320+/m² supply (incl GST) | Dimensionally stable, compatible with underfloor heating and concrete slabs, wide design range, sustainably manufactured.
+| Engineered European oak | $99–$320+/m² supply (incl GST) | Dimensionally stable, compatible with underfloor heating and concrete slabs, wide design range, and an engineered construction that uses less hardwood than a solid board.
 The recommended choice for most NZ residential and commercial projects. |

 | Engineered walnut | From ~$280–$350+/m² (incl GST) | A premium alternative for clients wanting a darker, richer hardwood character.
-Walnut is a beautiful option — darker tones, fine grain — but the supply is more limited and the price premium is significant.
+Walnut is a beautiful option, darker tones, fine grain, but the supply is more limited and the price premium is significant.
 Available to order through Vienna Woods. |

 | NZ native timbers | $400+/m² supply only | Native NZ species (rimu, kauri, heart totara) are not sold by Vienna Woods.
-They are typically available as reclaimed solid boards — sourced from old buildings, requiring nail removal, gap filling, and site sanding and finishing.
+They are typically available as reclaimed solid boards, sourced from old buildings, requiring nail removal, gap filling, and site sanding and finishing.
 Supply is limited and expensive.
 Total installed cost typically $500–$800+/m² incl GST.
 Best suited to restoration projects where the timber has cultural or historic significance. |

-| Solid oak (European) | From ~$500/m² supply and install (incl GST) | Solid oak requires site sanding, staining, and multi-coat finishing — adding significant labour and time to the project.
-It moves and expands more than engineered timber (especially over concrete slabs or with underfloor heating) and is generally not recommended for NZ conditions.
-From a sustainability perspective, solid oak uses approximately three times the hardwood resource to produce a floor that performs no better — and often worse — than engineered oak over its lifetime.
-Vienna Woods does not supply solid timber flooring. |
+| Solid oak (European) | From ~$500/m² supply and install (incl GST) | Solid oak requires site sanding, staining, and multi-coat finishing, adding significant labour and time to the project.
+It moves and expands more than engineered timber (especially over concrete slabs or with underfloor heating) and over concrete slabs or underfloor heating it works only within tight limits (ATFA sets 19mm boards, cover width no more than 130mm (80 to 85mm preferred) and 8 to 9% moisture content).
+From a sustainability perspective, solid oak uses considerably more of the hardwood resource to produce a floor that, in our experience, performs no better than engineered oak in NZ conditions over its lifetime.
+Vienna Woods supplies solid timber flooring on special order. |

 Get an Accurate Quote for Your Project